 Just like collaboration, collecting data isn’t a static process.
 Data needs to be both up to date and reliable to be useful.
 With manual data collection, paper-based work instructions present a unique set of obstacles:

 - Inputting data by hand or manually tracking cycle times with a stopwatch adds inefficiencies.

 - Transcribing data from the field to digital systems is time intensive and often low priority, creating endless data backlogs.

 - Storing data across multiple locations requires extensive reconciliation efforts.

 - Handwritten records can be difficult to decipher, making interpretation a challenge.

 Data should be your friend.
 When properly and efficiently collected, it provides insights that would otherwise go unnoticed.
-By implementing electronic work instructions, data can easily be collected, uploaded, and consolidated—all on the same platform:
+By implementing digital work instructions, data can easily be collected, uploaded, and consolidated—all on the same platform: